wbunting/bridgecss/README.md

 The full documentation for BridgeCSS can be found [here](https://bridgecss.com/docs/getting-started).
 It will guide you through the setup process as well as understanding all the available variables / styles.

-## A note on Licensing

-In order to make this project sustainable, we felt it a good idea to have a GPL version for free software usage.
-This should make it possible to not block any independent users from building on Bridge as long as they release their source code.
-However, since CSS is not a large threat to user freedom (due to the limited eg. spying capabilities that it has compared with Javascript) we could release a Proprietary license for corporations who wish to style their sties using Bridge (but were otherwise unlikely to release their source code).